 - Use descriptive headings and subheadings in content where appropriate (a change in topic or purpose)

 - Use descriptive labels on controls and input fields

-- A single letter of the alphabet can be a good heading (for example, in an alphabetical index).
+A single letter of the alphabet can be a good heading (for example, in an alphabetical index).

-- If you regularly produce similar content, keep headings consistent (for example, a website about film reviews might have ‘Plot’, ‘Characters’ and ‘Verdict’ on each individual page).
+If you regularly produce similar content, keep headings consistent (for example, a website about film reviews might have ‘Plot’, ‘Characters’ and ‘Verdict’ on each individual page).

 Free Developer Resources

-Join over 2,000 accessibility fans and get free developer resources like WCAG 2.0 Checklists and a sample from my book.
+Join over 3,700 subscribers on my weekly web accessibility email and get free developer resources like WCAG Checklists and special offers.

-Over 250 people just like you have learned more about WCAG 2.0 with my guidebook.
+Over 600 developers like you have learned more about the Web Content Accessibility Guidelines with my guidebook.